ReetuData/Entity-Search-System/readme.md

 ## Search Algorithm using BM25 Search

-- The BM25 Search script is a tool that enhances text retrieval within a DataFrame using the BM25 (Best Matching 25) search algorithm.
+- The BM25 Search script is a tool that enhances text retrieval within a data frame using the BM25 (Best Matching 25) search algorithm.
 - BM25 is a ranking method designed to efficiently retrieve relevant documents based on keyword relevance to a query.
 - To use this tool, you need to import the `rank_bm25` library and pass the preprocessed DataFrame into the search function named `apply_bm25_search`.

-- The `apply_bm25_search` function enables BM25 search on a specified text column of a DataFrame.
+- The `apply_bm25_search` function enables BM25 to search on a specified text column of a data frame.
 - The function tokenizes text, calculates BM25 scores, and ranks the DataFrame.
 - -To use it, provide the name of the text column within the preprocessed DataFrame and set a search query for the BM25 algorithm.
 - It returns a DataFrame enriched with BM25 scores, sorted by relevance.